-- 1. Lubricate the air tool daily with a few drops of air tool oil, dripped into the air inlet. - DO NOT use worn or damaged sockets. - 3.
+- 1. Lubricate the air tool daily with a few drops of air tool oil, dripped into the air inlet. - 2.
 Loss of power or erratic action may be due to the following: - a) Excessive strain on the air line.
 Moisture or a restriction in the air pipe. - b) Grit or gum deposits in the air tool.
-If your model has an air strainer (located in the area of the air inlet), remove the strainer and clean it. - 4.
+If your model has an air strainer (located in the area of the air inlet), remove the strainer and clean it. - 3.
 When not in use disconnect from air supply and store in a safe, dry, childproof location.